jwmullally/dracut-iscsi-target/README.md

 for your regular kernel GRUB entries becoming corrupted.

 `new-kernel-pkg` (called from `kernel-install`/kernel RPM scripts) uses `grubby --copy-default` to copy the kernel arguments for new entries from the default entry marked in GRUB.
 During `dnf reinstall kernel-core`, when the default kernel is removed `grubby` will copy from whatever is there, including the `iscsi-target` entry.
 This can result in extra kernel arguments being included in all the default kernels, preventing regular boot.

-A workaround is to edit `/etc/grub2.cfg` manually and remove the extra args.
+A workaround is to edit `/etc/grub2.cfg` after the install and remove the extra args by hand.

 (Newer scripts for managing Boot Loader Spec `/boot/loader/entries` instead use files like `/etc/kernel/cmdline` to avoid this issue).